Table of Contents

 Instructions

-- Using well-floured hands, transfer the dough to the prepared baking sheet and form each piece into a slightly flattened log.
+- Turn the dough onto a well-floured, flat surface.
+Knead it several times, then form it into a ball and cut it in half.
+Transfer the dough to the prepared baking sheet using well-floured hands and form each into a slightly flattened log.

-- Once cooled, transfer the logs to a cutting board and use a serrated knife to cut them diagonally into 1/2 to 3/4-inch-thick slices.
+- Cool the logs on the baking sheet, on a rack for at least 10 minutes before handling.
+Once cooled, transfer them to a cutting board and use a serrated knife to cut them diagonally into 1/2 to 3/4-inch-thick slices.

 Notes